deepmodeling/deepmd-kit/doc/install/install-tf.2.3.md

 ```
 You may want to add options `--copt=-msse4.2`,  `--copt=-mavx`, `--copt=-mavx2` and `--copt=-mfma` to enable SSE4.2, AVX, AVX2 and FMA SIMD accelerations, respectively.
 It is noted that these options should be chosen according to the CPU architecture.
 If the RAM becomes an issue of your machine, you may limit the RAM usage by using `--local_resources 2048,.5,1.0`.

-Now I assume you want to install tensorflow in directory `$tensorflow_root`.
-Create the directory if it does not exists
+Now I assume you want to install TensorFlow in directory `$tensorflow_root`.
+Create the directory if it does not exist
 ```bash
 mkdir -p $tensorflow_root
 ```